 - Anthracycline drugs

 Insurance CoverageThe two companies that are FDA approved to supply cancer treatment centers with cooling systems include Dignicap and Paxman.
 Both companies were initially cleared to treat breast cancer patients and then they received the approval to treat cancer patients with solid tumors.
 The cost of renting one of these cooling systems is anywhere between $300 to $400 per session.
 The downside is, because of the inconsistencies in the results of the types of scalp cooling and the limited amount of cancer patients that we benefit from the cooling, most of the time insurance companies will not cover the costs of the cap for the entirety of chemotherapy.
 Because rentable cold caps are not FDA-cleared, it put those using anthracycline drugs in a more expensive position because cancer treatment centers cannot supply those at all.
 A cancer patient must source a cold cap from a private company.
 This also acts as a barrier to achieving widespread insurance coverage.
 However, some insurance companies are stepping up.
 Aetna, the third-biggest insurer in the U.S., stated that they consider scalp cooling medically necessary as a means to prevent hair loss during chemotherapy.
 This has enabled patients to receive reimbursement after the initial use and out of pocket payment for the scalp cooling treatment.
 Blue Cross and United have also backed Aetna’s stance, allowing their patients to do the same.

-When you look at the average person, you cannot see the trials and tribulations they are going through on the inside.
+Why Does It Matter?When you look at the average person, you cannot see the trials and tribulations they are going through on the inside.
 After that person has conquered their latest battle, they do not have to deal with constant reminders of it day after day.
 That is how you should look at the side effect of hair loss during chemo.
 No woman wants to continuously look in the mirror to see a memory of the day to day pain she goes through to fight her cancer during chemotherapy.
 You can camouflage reconstructive surgery.
 But hair loss not only ruins any sense of privacy that a cancer patient once had.
 But it also reminds them that they are fighting for their life.
 If she can afford it, a scalp cooling treatment can give her that privacy back.
 Comment below with your thoughts on the scalp cooling treatment!